adrienbrault/hermes2pro-proxy/README.md

 # Docker Proxy

-If you don't use PHP, you can use the docker http proxy to convert requests/responses to/from the Hermes2Pro format:
+A docker http proxy is available to convert requests/responses to/from the Hermes2Pro format:

 ```console
 $ docker run -it --rm \